WIXT (AM): History of Tony FM

-In 2012, Galaxy Communications acquired translator W256AJ at 99.1 FM (originally W259AC at 99.7 FM until 1999) from the Christian Broadcasting System, owners of WJIV, moved the translator from Hotel Utica to the top of Smith Hill, and boosted its power.
+In 2012, Galaxy Communications acquired translator W256AJ on 99.1 MHz (originally W259AC on 99.7 MHz until 1999) from the Christian Broadcasting System, owners of WJIV, moved the translator from Hotel Utica to the top of Smith Hill, and boosted its power.
 The new signal began simulcasting WRNY's programs on September 13, 2012.
-On September 8, 2016 W256AJ broke from its WRNY simulcast to become variety hits-formatted Tony FM, a simulcast of WKLL-HD2.
+On September 8, 2016, W256AJ broke from its WRNY simulcast to become variety hits-formatted Tony FM, a simulcast of WKLL-HD2.
 Galaxy then switched WIXT to Tony FM on March 23, 2018, in order to ensure full market coverage of the format.